as595/csc-2019/gpm.md

 import scipy.optimize as op
 ```

-In a previous post on Gaussian Process Modelling we coded up <strong>covariance kernels</strong> and a <strong>covariance matrix</strong> from scratch.
+In the section above we coded up <strong>covariance kernels</strong> and a <strong>covariance matrix</strong> from scratch.
 This time we're going to need more than one kernel.
 We could write a little library that defines a whole load of different covariance kernels... but in fact <a href="http://dan.iel.fm/george/" target="_blank" rel="noopener">somebody has already done it for us</a> :-)

 The <a href="http://dan.iel.fm/george/" target="_blank" rel="noopener"><code>george</code> Gaussian Process Modelling library</a> is pip installable: